Inspiration

 A pathway to Eshin-in Temple flanked by vibrant yellow flowers and lush greenery.

 Eshin-in Temple is a place of tranquility and spiritual reflection.
-This 11th-century temple welcomes you with moss-covered paths and the sound of chanting monks.
-We recommend taking a moment to sit in the temple’s meditation hall and let your mind and body relax after a long day of sightseeing.
+This 11th-century temple welcomes you with flowers of the four seasons and the sounds of birds and insects.
+We recommend taking a moment to sit in the temple’s garden and let your mind and body relax after a long day of sightseeing.
 The sights and sounds of the temple will melt away your worries.
 So make sure to add Eshin-in Temple to your trip itinerary.

 Eshin-in Temple